feathersjs/docs/hooks/examples.md

 # Hook examples

 There are many ways in which hooks can be used.
-Below are some short examples how that show how to quickly add useful functionality to a service.
+Below are some examples that show how to quickly add useful functionality to a service.
 The [authentication chapter](../authentication/readme.md) has more examples on how to use hooks for user authorization.

-## Created/Updated at
+## Setting Timestamps

 If the [database adapter](../databases/readme.md) does not support it already, timestamps can be easily added as a *before* hook like this: